My Goodness Kitchen

 Coleslaw in a serving bowl.

-A vegan coleslaw recipe that comes together in minutes.
-Made with mayo and yoghurt, this classic side is perfect for summer parties, potluck and BBQ's.
+A super easy vegan coleslaw recipe that comes together in under 10-minutes.
+Made with vegan mayo plus yoghurt (for a little lightness), this classic salad is perfect for Summer parties, potluck picnics and BBQs.
+Main ingredients: cabbage, mayonnaise, yoghurt, Dijon mustard, ground celery seeds.

 5 from 5 votes